mideind/GreynirServer/README.md

 These trees can then be further processed and acted upon by Python functions associated with grammar nonterminals.

-Reynir is currently able to parse about *85%* of sentences in a typical news article from the web, and many well-written articles can be parsed completely.
-It has about 9.000 parsed articles in its database, containing 350.000 parsed sentences.
+**Reynir is currently able to parse about *85%* of sentences** in a typical news article from the web, and many well-written articles can be parsed completely.
+It has about 16.000 parsed articles in its database, containing 500.000 parsed sentences.

 Reynir may in due course be expanded, for instance: